View Nancy Edebo's Obituary on SFGate.com and share memories

 Nancy is survived and deeply missed by her sister, Linda Norton, her children Lisa (Frank), Sarah (Michael), Peter, and Sibyll (Rodrigo), Ralph's children Camilla (Bengt), and Fredrik (Marie), and their grandchildren Kate, Patrick, Anna, Bodhi, Nicholas, Sophia, Thomas, Karolina, Matilda, Gabriella, Alexandra, and Veronica, and a great-granddaughter Lärke.
 There are many nieces and nephews who loved Nancy and who will miss her gracious welcomes.

-Family and friends will gather June 30 at 2 p.m. at Gamble Garden House in Palo Alto, CA to remember Nancy's life, and her death.
+Family and friends will gather to remember Nancy's life, and her death.